-- 1.1 The Central Housing Investment Consortium (CHIC) was launched in 2010 with eight Founder members.
-It now comprises 27 social landlords working in partnership, to achieve efficiencies across their asset investment programmes. - With a preference for contracts, as opposed to the creation of frameworks, CHIC offered its members a suite of works and services contracts based on the ACA TPC 2005 contract. - 1.3 Each of the 19 contracts (EU procurement compliant) provided the opportunity for multi-client/single contractor relationships to be developed for a term of up to 10 years. - 1.4 The longevity of these relationships, possible through the creation of contracts (based on the TPC 2005), complemented CHIC's partnering ethos and laid the foundations for greater innovation. - 1.5 The portfolio of works and services contracts underpinned by tried and tested partnering terms, were the perfect stable mate for CHIC's innovative materials supply contracts, through which members buy direct from manufacturers. - 1.6 This use of CHIC's combined 'buying power' created a level playing field across SME's and larger contractors, eliminating the disproportionate burden on SME's of sourcing and cash-flowing materials.
-It also enabled a sophisticated multi party relationship with the supply chain.
+- 1.1 The Central Housing Investment Consortium (CHIC) was launched in 2010 with eight founder members.
+It now comprises 32 housing organisations working in partnership, to achieve efficiencies across their asset investment and new build programmes. - 1.2 With a preference for contracts, as opposed to the creation of frameworks, CHIC offered its members a suite of works and services contracts based on the ACA TPC 2005 contract.
+CHIC is also introducing new contracts and contract frameworks in 2015 and will be using the TPC 2005 contract. - 1.3 Each of the 19 contracts (EU procurement compliant) provided the opportunity for multi-client/single contractor relationships to be developed for a term of up to 10 years. - 1.4 The longevity of these relationships, possible through the creation of contracts (based on the TPC 2005), complemented CHIC's partnering ethos and laid the foundations for greater innovation. - 1.5 The portfolio of works and services contracts underpinned by tried and tested partnering terms, were the perfect stable mate for CHIC's innovative materials supply contracts, through which members buy direct from manufacturers. - 1.6 CHIC has recently gone to tender to procure a further 9 contracts based on the TPC 2005 to complement those already in our vast portfolio.
+They will be implemented in early 2015.

-- 1.7 Corporate Social Responsibility has been high on CHIC's agenda from inception.
+- 1.7 This use of CHIC's combined 'buying power' created a level playing field across SME's and larger contractors, eliminating the disproportionate burden on SME's of sourcing and cash-flowing materials.
+It also enabled a sophisticated multi party relationship with the supply chain. - 1.8 Corporate Social Responsibility has been high on CHIC's agenda from inception.
 All TPC and materials contracts set clear criteria for employment and skills outputs.
-Through partnership working, CHIC's initial targets have been exceeded. - 1.8 Savings in the first two years have been impressive; on a combined spend of £13.5m (excluding materials) savings of £2.9m (21.8%) have been achieved, proving the case for innovative partnership working.
+Through partnership working, CHIC's initial targets have been exceeded. - 1.9 Savings to date have been impressive; on a combined spend of £26.15m (excluding materials) savings of £4.85m (13.5%) have been achieved, proving the case for innovative partnership working.